Interprofessional Health Sciences Campus

 The School combines the expertise of Seton Hall University with the resources of affiliate healthcare sites to provide exemplary academic and clinical education in health sciences and health administration.

 The School’s emphasis on interprofessional education, a forward-thinking approach to healthcare education, prepares healthcare leaders of tomorrow to focus on patient-centered care and to make a difference in their patients’ lives and their communities.
 This innovative team-based approach reflects the future of healthcare delivery; Seton Hall is one of only a few universities using this model.
-All classes are held on the Interprofessional Health Sciences Campus in Nutley, NJ.
-General information and admission information is available at http://shms.shu.edu/ or from shms@shu.edu.
+All graduate classes are held on the Interprofessional Health Sciences Campus in Nutley, NJ.
+General information and admission information is available online or from shms@shu.edu.

 The School offers several innovative graduate programs in the health sciences that prepare healthcare professionals for leadership roles in clinical practice, healthcare management, education and research.
 The School also offers an undergraduate degree (BS) in health sciences These programs are designed to provide healthcare professionals with an enhanced knowledge base through a flexible and diverse curriculum.